 Conclusion: few hurdles, but not undemanding

 It’s relatively easy to get started with Amazon.
-If you use FBA, you can send your goods to a logistics centre and don’t even have to have storage space or manpower ready to handle orders.
+If you use FBA, you can send your goods to a logistics centre without having storage space or a workforce ready to handle orders.
 Instead, Amazon takes care of all the fulfilment.
 Nevertheless, Amazon as a marketplace should not be underestimated – adherence to the high standards as far as customer service is concerned must be studied and adhered to achieve sustainable success.

 These include, in particular, the shipping method and duration, the final price and the general performance of the merchants.
 If the metrics are not right here, it can become impossible to win the Buy Box or achieve a good ranking in Amazon search.